Article recently published in the Oxford Research Encyclopedia of Education:

 Through comparative studies we can better understand the notion of value creation and how it applies to our own particular context.
 One can therefore argue that the starting point to know more about Soka or value-creating education should be determined by the particularities of where we are situated as readers, teachers, and scholars.
 This includes looking for materials that correspond to what might be relevant to the values, needs, and culture of the students we teach; the educational institution in which we are situated; and the culture and context of the country in which our institution is placed.

-In a forthcoming article, I examine alternative curricula in India using a “value creation” lens (Sharma forthcoming).
+In a forthcoming article, I examine alternative curricula in India using a “value creation” lens (Sharma 2021).
 The curricula I reference in this work have been developed based on a more integrated view of the self and others.
 The discussions in my article are based on the premise that while Western theoretical frameworks are commonly used in education practices worldwide, there are also important contributions to be made in using non-Western education perspectives.
 For example, to shed light on the emergence of ideas within given regional diasporas.
 In this article I examine how certain notions of interdependence have developed in Asia and informed curricula in schools in this region.

 Education for Sustainable Development and Global Citizenship